Churchill hydro project touted for “greenness”

 During his first stop in Atlantic Canada, Prime Minister Stephen Harper lauded the green merits of the $6.2-billion Lower Churchill River power project.
 But he remained vague about federal financing, sparking an angry response from Bloc Quebecois Leader Gilles Duceppe.

-Speaking at an event in Halifax, Harper said developing hydroelectric power generation in Newfoundland and Labrador would help promote green energy across the East Coast.
+Speaking at an event in Halifax, Harper said developing hydroelectric power generation in Newfoundland and Labrador would help promote green energy across the East Coast, as part of his green pitch to Liberal voters during the campaign.

 "This has the potential to be a very important part of our efforts to fight climate change in Canada," Harper told supporters.

-However, when it comes to federal funding for the project, Harper remained vague.
+However, when it comes to federal funding for the project, Harper remained vague, even as Ontario's fair share of green funding from Ottawa remains a point of contention.

 "In terms of specifics those things still have to be discussed," he said.

 The governments of Newfoundland and Labrador, and Nova Scotia have been seeking financing for the project.
-But Quebec has argued that Ottawa contributing federal money would represent an unfair subsidy.
+But Quebec, even as it has worked with Ontario on power projects, has argued that Ottawa contributing federal money would represent an unfair subsidy.

-The talks have revolved around a federal loan guarantee to minimize borrowing costs, including for a subsea cable that would route power from the hydro project through Nova Scotia.
+The talks have revolved around a federal loan guarantee to minimize borrowing costs, including for a subsea Atlantic cable project that would route power from the hydro project through Nova Scotia.

 Harper's comments irked Duceppe, who cried foul on the idea of federal money going to the project.